mementodatabase/docs/script_api/ai.md

 {: .note }
 AI requests must be executed asynchronously in the last Phase of an Event

+{: .note }
+Each AI request consumes account credits.
+For simple tasks, use light models like gpt-4o-mini or gpt-4.1-nano.
+Write scripts efficiently to manage usage costs

 # Global functions
 ## ai()